zuhairp/HomeAssistantAutomations/README.md

 ## Home Mode Manager
 If I'm out for more than 30 minutes, sets home to Away.
 If I'm out for more than 24 hours, sets home to Vacation.
 A manual override of the home mode will ignore presence changes for 1 hour

+## Night Schedule
+Turn off most of the lights.
+Dim some lights.
+Turn off Bedroom thermostat display.
+And then at sunrise, reset some stuff

+## Away Schedule
+Turn off all the indoor lights

+## Home Schedule
+When I come back home, turn on the entryway light switch if it's dark outside